burakkagann/numpy-to-genAI/content/Module_02_geometry_mathematics/2.1_basic_shapes_primitives/2.1.3_circles/circles/README.rst

 Hands-On Exercises
 ==================

-Exercise 1: Execute and Explore (3 minutes)
+Exercise 1: Execute and Explore
 -------------------------------------------

 Run the ``circle.py`` script from the Quick Start section and observe the output.